Eyelid Lift

 The Blepharoplasty Procedure

-A blepharoplasty usually takes place in an outpatient area in the plastic surgeon’s clinic and takes anywhere between one and three hours to complete.
+A blepharoplasty usually takes place in an outpatient area in the surgeon’s clinic and takes anywhere between one and three hours to complete.
 Be sure to arrange for a friend or family member to accompany you home after the procedure and stay with you for at least one night to help you out if needed.

 The typical steps in blepharoplasty are listed as follows: